OOW Tips for the First-Time Attendee

 Sep 25, 2012 / By Michael Abbey

-- Need a ticket/or whatever they use for attendance at the Wednesday night Appreciation Event.
-BOTTOM-LINE: Lots of attendees leave on Wednesday afternoon; need I say more?
+- You need a ticket/or whatever they use for attendance at the Wednesday night Appreciation Event.
+BOTTOM LINE: Lots of attendees leave on Wednesday afternoon.
+Need I say more?

-- Find the lunch lines too much at the hotels and crowded Moscone centre locations … look around and be creative.
-BOTTOM-LINE: lunch can also be picked up at some locations you’d never expect to find.
+- Find the lunch lines too much at the hotels and Moscone center locations too crowded?
+Look around and be creative.
+BOTTOM LINE: Lunch can also be picked up at some locations you’d never expect to find.

-- Tired of muffins and pastry for breakfast?
-BOTTOM-LINE: Mel’s diner on Mission just west of 4th is a gem … not a hidden gen; it’s easy to find.
+- Tired of muffins and pastries for breakfast?
+BOTTOM LINE: Mel’s diner on Mission just west of 4th is a gem.
+Not a hidden gem; it’s easy to find.
 Moscone is at Howard and 4th, one block south of Mission.

-- Best place to hang … from an attendee who has been to OOW (and IOUW one of its predecessors) for 16 years, is right in front of you!
-BOTTOM-LINE: the View at the top of the Marriott on 4th is a happening place and, interestingly enough, not that hard to get into.
+- The best place to hang out, from an attendee who has been to OOW (and IOUW, one of its predecessors) for 16 years, is right in front of you!
+BOTTOM LINE: The view at the top of the Marriott on 4th is a happening place and, interestingly enough, not that hard to get into.

-- If you are a baby boomer, just like me :), it is never too late to check out Haight-Ashbury and I was quite pleased when someone pointed out the Airplane house at 2400 Fulton.
-I lived their Surrealistic Pillow album for years and actually still listen to the CD regularly.
+- If you are a baby boomer, just like me :), it is never too late to check out Haight-Ashbury.
+I was quite pleased when someone pointed out the Airplane house at 2400 Fulton.
+I loved their Surrealistic Pillow album for years and actually still listen to the CD regularly.

-- Don’t be shy to approach your favourite presenters as you run across them at the show.
-BOTTOM-LINE: most presenters will be happy to hang out as long as they are not on their way to an appointment.
+- Don’t be shy to approach your favorite presenters as you run across them at the show.
+BOTTOM LINE: Most presenters will be happy to hang out as long as they are not on their way to an appointment.

-All of the above is my 2 cents to enhancing your experience at OOW.
+All of the above is my two cents to help you enhance your experience at OOW.
 Look for me on the floor wearing a badge mentioning Pythian for a company name.
-There’s lots of us at the show and we LOVE talking tech … late breaking news is that Marc Fielding is not attending due to a major client go-live, but has a few more tips to add:
+There’s lots of us at the show and we LOVE talking tech.
+The late breaking news is that Marc Fielding is not attending due to a major client go-live, but he has a few more tips to add:

 - The big crowds can be overwhelming.
 Try to seek out nooks and crannies outside the mass keynote and meal events.
 For example, check out the certification lounge or the OTN tent.

-- Hands-on labs have very limited capacity, and are the first to fill up.
-Book early if there any you want to attend.
+- Hands-on labs have very limited capacity and are the first to fill up.
+Book early if there are any you want to attend.

 - The keynotes are streamed live online.
 Rather than sitting in a keynote room with inevitably poor Internet, you might want to watch the keynotes online and get some work done